FreeSync vs G-Sync – Which Is Best?

 Despite sounding relatively similar and delivering essentially the same result, there is a reason why FreeSync is generally considered the preferred option.

 As mentioned earlier, Nvidia makes manufacturers pay for the dedicated G-Sync module.
-Although a similar certification is required for monitors to be FreeSync compatible, the difference is that FreeSync, as its name suggests, is free.
+Although a similar certification is required for monitors to be FreeSync compatible, the difference is that FreeSync, as its name suggests, is complimentary.

 Display makers don’t need to pay an additional fee to be FreeSync certified, meaning consumers are not charged extra either.